Where are you located?

 Do you take insurance?

-If you have another insurance, check to see if they provide a benefit for out-of-network mental health care.
-If so, I can give you a receipt with information you can send your insurance company for reimbursement.
-In this case, I do not bill your insurance company on your behalf.
+If your insurance provides a benefit for out-of-network mental health care, I can give you a receipt with information you can send your insurance company for reimbursement.
+I do not bill your insurance company on your behalf.

 How long are sessions?